HellsJanitor/Custom-TI/README.md

 ## Spawns

-'#give_up'.
-Chat command used by the streamer exclusively, to kill all spawns in a 150 block radius
+'#give_up'						Chat command used by the streamer exclusively, to kill all spawns in a 150 block radius

 '#spawn_zombie_limo'			Spawns a passive aggressive zombie, which shoots explosive snowballs at the player